-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in July 2012 and October 2013.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in July 2012 and October 2013.
 Both the G5 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the GM1 provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G5 has a resolution of 15.9 megapixels, whereas the GM1 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Panasonic G5 and the Panasonic GM1 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic G5 and the Panasonic GM1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (45 percent) than the Panasonic G5.
 Moreover, the GM1 is substantially lighter (48 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the GM1 are weather-sealed.